Kevun1/hillsHacksWorkshop/pages/example2.md

 If the user types in north, we want to draw an arrow facing north.
 If the user types in south, we want to draw an arrow facing south.
 And so on.
 Alternatively, we also have to account for the situation where the user might type in some nonsense that's not a direction at all.

-Whenever you have a situation, like this, when the execution of a program can go multiple paths depending on the situation, we use an **if statement**.
+Whenever you have a situation, like this, when the execution of a program can go multiple paths depending on the situation, we use an if statement.
 It's basically a direct translation of what we described above into code.

 ```python
 if direction == "north":